Interacting Supernovae and Supernova Impostors. SN 2009ip, is this the end?: Observations

-Figure \ref{fig5} shows the spectra of the transient during the period August-October 2012, compared with a VLT spectrum obtained on September 24, 2011 (green line), during another outburst episode.
-In the September 24, 2011 spectrum, the FWHM velocity of H$\alpha$, which still has a Lorentzian profile, has slightly decreased to around 790 km s$^{-1}$, and other Balmer lines clearly show very broad absorption components, with a blue edge that indicates that there is material moving with a velocity as high as 12500 km s$^{-1}$ {\sl already} at this epoch (see also Figure \ref{fig6}).
+Figure \ref{fig6} shows the spectra of the transient during the period August-October 2012, compared with a VLT spectrum obtained on September 24, 2011 (green line), during another outburst episode.
+In the September 24, 2011 spectrum, the FWHM velocity of H$\alpha$, which still has a Lorentzian profile, has slightly decreased to around 790 km s$^{-1}$, and other Balmer lines clearly show very broad absorption components, with a blue edge that indicates that there is material moving with a velocity as high as 12500 km s$^{-1}$ {\sl already} at this epoch (see also Figure \ref{fig7}).
 This is the highest velocity outflow that has been detected in an LBV-like eruption of any sort and indicates that high velocities are observed without core-collapse or the catastrophic destruction of the star.
-This has important consequences for the interpretation of high velocity ejecta as evidence for the core-collapse mechanism in the 2012a event.
+This has important consequences for the interpretation of high velocity ejecta as evidence for the core-collapse mechanism in the 2012a event. \footnote{We are confident that the broad line absorptions observed in the September 2011 XShooter spectrum are intrinsic to the object and not artifacts due to the instrumental effects.
+In fact, the major problem that could affect the line shapes (in particular the absorptions) could be the blaze function being not properly corrected at the edges of the spectral orders.
+However the resulting patterns would affect a wider wavelengths range ($\sim$1000 \AA) and would have a smoother effect rather than mimic a single line absorption profile \citep[see, e.g., the 2010 March 23 spectrum of SN 2010bh in][]{buf12}.}

 We subsequently obtained an NTT spectrum on August 8, 2012 \citep[JD = 2456148.91, i.e. 10 days before the new outburst - the 2012a event - was announced by][]{dra12}.
-The broad absorption features were present also at this epoch, and indeed were stronger than in the September 24, 2011 spectrum (Figure \ref{fig5}).
+The broad absorption features were present also at this epoch, and indeed were stronger than in the September 24, 2011 spectrum (Figure \ref{fig6}).
 The minimum of the broad absorption components of the Balmer lines has a core at 8600 $\pm$ 400 km s$^{-1}$, with a blue wing extending up to 14000 km s$^{-1}$, while the Lorentzian emission survives at a FWHM velocity of about 1380 km s$^{-1}$.
 The presence of these components was observed in September 15 and 16, 2012 spectra by \citet[][]{smi12a}, and this was the critical measurement that led the authors to propose that the LBV had exploded as a core-collapse SN, i.e. that the 2012a event was due to stellar core-collapse and an explosion with fairly low kinetic energy like SN 2005cs.

 Our spectra collected between August 18 and September 5, 2012 show little evolution: the H features show prominent P-Cygni profiles, with deep minima at 8000-9000 km s$^{-1}$ and edges possibly extending to 14000-15000 km s$^{-1}$.
 The H$\alpha$ narrow emission component still has a FWHM velocity of 800 $\pm$ 100 km s$^{-1}$, while the highest resolution spectra allow us to measure the FWHM velocity from the clearly detected narrow Fe II emissions (multiplet 42) to be about 240 $\pm$ 20 km s$^{-1}$.